Koeberg Nuclear Power Station: New build

 Duynefontein next door on the northern side of Koeberg is a proposed site for a new nuclear power station.

-Opposition to Koeberg
+Opposition

 South Africa's nuclear industry has seen opposition, chiefly from environmentalists concerned about safety issues such as radioactive waste, and anti-war activists concerned about nuclear proliferation and use of atomic weapons.
 Current campaigns against nuclear energy are being run by Earthlife Africa and Koeberg Alert.